Same-sex marriage in Ontario: Court of Appeal ruling

-Two conservative groups, who had been granted intervenor status, the Interfaith Coalition on Marriage and Family and the Association for Marriage and the Family, attempted to appeal the decision to the Supreme Court of Canada.
+Two conservative groups who had been granted intervenor status, the Interfaith Coalition on Marriage and Family, and the Association for Marriage and the Family, attempted to appeal the decision to the Supreme Court of Canada.
 The court heard the petition on 6 October 2003.
 A lawyer for the groups said, "The court is focused on hearing cases of public importance, and I don't think there has been one more important than this that has come up in the last few years.
 This is not the case of a stranger coming off the street.
 The nation is saying this [marriage] is our biggest institution.
 Parliament has not spoken.
 There is confusion.
 The court should speak on this issue."
 The federal government and the couples who initiated the lawsuit asked the court to reject the petition.
 The court took only three days to unanimously reject the request.
-A spokesman for Canadians for Equal Marriage said, "The practical effect of the Supreme Court's ruling ...is to say that same-sex marriage in Ontario and British Columbia are here to stay.", while a spokesman for the Evangelical Fellowship of Canada said they were disappointed, "We have lost an important opportunity to express the concerns of millions of Canadians."
+A spokesman for Canadians for Equal Marriage said, "The practical effect of the Supreme Court's ruling ...is to say that same-sex marriage in Ontario and British Columbia are here to stay."
+Meanwhile, a spokesman for the Evangelical Fellowship of Canada said they were disappointed, "We have lost an important opportunity to express the concerns of millions of Canadians."

 Previously, a same-sex couple, Paula Barrero and Blanca Mejias, had been able to marry by banns at the Emmanuel Howard Park United Church in Toronto, a congregation of the United Church of Canada, on September 29, 2001.
 The officiant was Reverend Cheri DiNovo.
 The Office of the Registrar General mistook the name Paula to be that of a man and certified the marriage.
 The marriage caught media attention and a representative of the Office of the Registrar General sent a letter to the United Church requesting that DiNovo lose her licence.
 The church distanced itself from DiNovo but did not strip her of her licence.